destroyedlolo/Mer-de-Glace/README.md

 See **Use Cases** directory for comprehensive examples and use cases.

-## Installation
+## Installation from source

 **Mer-de-Glace** is a command-line tool targeting to run on slow headless machines.

-If like me, the goal is to recycle old boxes as backup servers, such hardware is probably no longer supported by recent mainstream Linux distributions : this may be a problem to compile Mer-De-Glace as a C++20 compiler is required.
+My goal when starting this project was to recycle old/slow boxes as backup server.
+Unfortunately, mainstream Linux distributions are dropping such obsolete hardwares leading to compilation problem as **Mer-De-Glace is requiring C++20 compliant compiler**.

-Alternatives exist :
+But alternatives exist :
-* some distributions like [TinyCoreLinux](http://www.tinycorelinux.net/) are still supporting quite old hardware
+* some distributions like [TinyCoreLinux](http://www.tinycorelinux.net/) are still supporting old hardware (32 bits, low memory, low processor power).
+However, before attempting to install from source, check that a binary package does not exist (*I will make one for TinyCoreLinux x86-32b*).
-* To the extreme, **Mer-De-Glace** binary can be installed only on one machine : states can be calculated remotely (see use cases).
+* To the extreme, **Mer-De-Glace** binary can be installed only on one machine : states will be calculated remotely (as explained in "use cases").

 ### Dependency